fdeblasio/pokeemerald-expansion/README.md

 - [Mashanny for making text speed up without holding A/B](https://www.pokecommunity.com/showpost.php?p=10266385)
 - [Sapphire Jester for making the Soot Sack usuable](https://www.pokecommunity.com/showpost.php?p=10222284&postcount=178)

-## Known Bugs
+## Known bugs and other notes
+- Using the Exp.
+Share can cause your team to become overpowered
 - Followers will stop following you if you use the naming screen from the party menu.
 It will start to follow you again if you talk to it
+- Newer Pokémon don't have follower sprites
+- Newer moves don't have animations
 - When using items, the text box will be empty at the end.
 This is caused by some of the code changes from speeding up the text
-- Some of the EV-reducing berries on Route 123 will randomly disappear and then come back
 - If you help one of the Lilycove Pokémon Center ladies, the other lady thinks you've already helped her as well
     - Could have something to do with this: sContestLadyPtr->id = LILYCOVE_LADY_CONTEST

 ### Potentially just savefile issues due to merging upcoming/playing while hacking
 - Lilycove ladies crash the game
+- Some of the EV-reducing berries on Route 123 will randomly disappear and then come back
 - Moving an Pokémon in the PC seems to duplicate its item in the bag
 - Items in the Battle Pyramid's Battle Bag/held items in the Battle Pike are turning into Poke Balls
     - Seems to happen after trainer battles?